Prasannaverse13/EduChain-Decentralized-LearningCredentials/README.md

 EduChain is fully integrated with the Stellar network in the following ways:

-1. **Deployed Smart Contract**: We have deployed a real smart contract on the Stellar testnet with transaction hash `218c43e3d12b9391e676c3e1b8c3fa7a4a0d790c8f1c174f82bf86ce62b177f3`.
+1. **Deployed Smart Contract**: We have deployed a real smart contract on the Stellar testnet.
 2. **Contract ID**: The contract is accessible at `GB2C5CPLVWQMNBQQXDWBCTDNBPCZPMEQGN4OGEJE3S6GK2UTHVV5DJHW` and can be viewed on [Stellar Expert](https://stellar.expert/explorer/testnet/account/GB2C5CPLVWQMNBQQXDWBCTDNBPCZPMEQGN4OGEJE3S6GK2UTHVV5DJHW).
+3. **Transaction Hash**: `218c43e3d12b9391e676c3e1b8c3fa7a4a0d790c8f1c174f82bf86ce62b177f3`
+4. **Stellar Testnet Deployment Verification**: The contract is deployed on Stellar's testnet server: [Horizon Testnet](https://horizon-testnet.stellar.org).

-3. **Stellar SDK Integration**: The application uses the Stellar SDK for both client and server-side operations, with comprehensive transaction handling, account management, and credential verification.
+5. **Stellar SDK Integration**: The application uses the Stellar SDK for both client and server-side operations, with comprehensive transaction handling, account management, and credential verification.

-4. **Wallet Integration**: The platform supports both MetaMask and Freighter wallets, with a clean UI for wallet selection and connection.
+6. **Wallet Integration**: The platform supports both MetaMask and Freighter wallets, with a clean UI for wallet selection and connection.

-5. **Asset Management**: Educational credentials are represented as custom Stellar assets with unique identifiers, creating a permanent link between the learner and their achievements.
+7. **Asset Management**: Educational credentials are represented as custom Stellar assets with unique identifiers, creating a permanent link between the learner and their achievements.

 ### Core Files for Stellar Integration